 - Notify your physician if there is any change in your physical condition such as a cold, fever, sore throat, or infection as soon as possible.

-- Wear loose, comfortable clothing and flat-heeled shoes to the hospital.
+- Wear loose, comfortable clothing and sturdy shoes to the hospital.
 (No flip flops or sandals)

-- Remove contact lenses, make-up, earrings, and jewelry (including body jewelry).
-If you wear contacts, be sure to bring your storage case.
+- Remove contact lenses and wear glasses.
 If you wear dentures, they will be removed in the pre-operative room and returned to you after surgery.

 - Children are encouraged to bring a favorite book or toy.

 You may take your regular medications with less than 2oz of water the morning of surgery as long as they are not on the “DO NOT TAKE LIST”.
 For anticoagulant and antiplatelet medication please contact the prescribing doctor for stopping or bridging instructions.
 If you are a diabetic, take half a dose of long active insulin the day of your procedure.
 You may resume these as directed after your procedure.

 PAIN MEDICATION CAN CAUSE CONSTIPATION.
 THEREFORE, WE RECOMMEND YOU PURCHASE AN OVER-THE-COUNTER STOOL SOFTENER PRIOR TO YOUR PROCEDURE AND TAKE AS DIRECTED ON THE BOTTLE POST-OPERATIVELY.

 - Lisinopril (Discontinue 24 hrs prior to procedure)

 - Blood pressure medication with Diuretic